robertocasadei/robertocasadei.github.io/cv.md

 Some selected publications follow.
 For the complete list, refer to the [Research section](/research).

 - *Engineering collective intelligence at the edge with aggregate processes*.
-Roberto Casadei, Mirko Viroli, Giorgio Audrito, Danilo Pianini, and Ferruccio Damiani
+Roberto Casadei, Mirko Viroli, Giorgio Audrito, Danilo Pianini, and Ferruccio Damiani.
 Engineering Applications of Artificial Intelligence.
 2021. <https://doi.org/10.1016/j.engappai.2020.104081>
 - *From distributed coordination to field calculus and aggregate computing*.
 Mirko Viroli, Jacob Beal, Ferruccio Damiani, Giorgio Audrito, Roberto Casadei, and Danilo Pianini.
 Journal of Logical and Algebraic Methods in Programming.
 2019.
 - *Partitioned integration and coordination via the self-organising coordination regions pattern*.
 Danilo Pianini, Roberto Casadei, Mirko Viroli, and Antonio Natali.
 Future Generation Computer Systems.
 2020.
 - *Adaptive distributed monitors of spatial properties for cyber-physical systems*.
-Giorgio Audrito, Roberto Casadei, Ferruccio Damiani, Volker Stolz, and Mirko Viroli
+Giorgio Audrito, Roberto Casadei, Ferruccio Damiani, Volker Stolz, and Mirko Viroli.
 Journal of Systems and Software.
 2021. <https://doi.org/10.1016/j.jss.2021.110908>

 ## Awards and Scholarships